 Those that doubled down didn’t flourish.

 The ones that did succeed were those which concentrated on short-term operational efficiency, and in parallel, invested heavily in the future (spending on marketing, R&D and new assets).

-Happy to share more on this, how much of your budgets you should be allocating to innovation, how that should split between today vs. future etc. Just drop me a line.
+Happy to share more on this, how much of your budgets you should be allocating to innovation and its strategy, how that should split between today vs. future etc. Just drop me a line.

 Plus the good news is yesterday we were working on our North Star Metric for Sønr:

 If you haven’t had a demo of Sønr, it might well be the right time to schedule one.